Carnegie Mellon University

 write the learned_query to the .qryOut file

-write the ranking to the .teIn file
+write the expanded query to the batch

 Use the TermVector index (described below) to find the terms that are in a particular document.